Code-Institute-Submissions/Selsey-Book-Club/README.md

 ## New Features to be implemented in future

-- A donate page that links to a larger charity that supplies books to the underpriviledged in certain countries.
+- A donate page with payment provision that links to a larger charity that supplies books to the underpriviledged in certain countries.

 ## Technologies Used